 With the cavalry on the way, Sean and the ranger went looking for Tolan at Miner’s Beach.
 As they drove, Jones repeatedly asked Sean where and when he’d capsized.
 The ranger was trying to judge Sean’s mental state and whether he’d really been in the water for more than four hours.
 At Miner’s Beach they found no sign of Tolan.
 They drove to the next campground—again, no Tolan—and then back to Miner’s, where an ambulance was waiting for Sean.

 “It was tough, because I knew I was going to be pulled from the game,” he said.
 “That was it.
 I prayed.
 There wasn’t much else to do.”

 This video was recorded by the U.S. Coast Guard air crew that hoisted Jim Farrington from the cliff near Miners Castle.
-USCG Video
+Video: Courtesy USCG

 “The biggest relief in my life was seeing them blue flashing lights that no one ever wants to see in the rearview mirror,” Jim said.
 “When I saw those lights I knew one of them two guys made it to shore, and I really hoped it was Sean because I didn’t have high hopes for him.”